PaulRandal/sql-docs/docs/t-sql/statements/truncate-table-transact-sql.md

  In [!INCLUDE[sssdwfull](../../includes/sssdwfull-md.md)] and [!INCLUDE[sspdw](../../includes/sspdw-md.md)]:

 - TRUNCATE TABLE is not allowed within the EXPLAIN statement.

-- TRUNCATE TABLE cannot be ran inside of a transaction.

 ## Truncating Large Tables
  [!INCLUDE[msCoName](../../includes/msconame-md.md)] [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] has the ability to drop or truncate tables that have more than 128 extents without holding simultaneous locks on all the extents required for the drop.